Lighthouses of Sénégal

 Philippe Boissel has a 2008 photo,

-Sara Hollerich has a photo, Francis Desrousseaux has a 2004 photo, and Google has a satellite
+Sara Hollerich has a photo, a 2011 photo is available, and Google has a satellite

 du Sénégal is a historic city built on islands in the lower